 The second-largest contributor to Dufry's environmental footprint is the transportation of goods.
-Dufry operates four major warehouses located in Barcelona (SP), serving Europe, Africa, the Middle East and Russia; Runnymede (UK) for the UK market; Hong Kong, serving Asia and Australia, and a fourth one in Miami (US) for our operations in the US and Canada, as well as in Central and South America.
+Dufry operates three main distribution centers in Uruguay, Switzerland and Hong Kong, which operate additional warehouses in Hong Kong, Runnymede (UK), Barcelona (Spain) and Miami (USA), to provide timely shipping of goods to our operations.
 These main logistics centers receive major shipments from the suppliers and further distribute products to our respective operations.
-Whenever possible, freight is carried by sea and we aim to consistently select the most efficient means of transport in terms of CO2 emissions.
-Furthermore, the vast majority of our long-haul logistic partners are either ISO 14001 accredited and / or have strong environmental management procedures in place.
+Whenever possible, freight is carried by sea and we aim to consistently select the most efficient means of transport in terms of CO_2 emissions.
+Furthermore, the vast majority of our long-haul logistics partners are either ISO 14001 accredited and/or have strong environmental management procedures in place.